Craig Nevill-Manning

-Craig Graham Nevill-Manning (né Nevill) is a New Zealand computer scientist who founded Google's first remote engineering center, located in midtown Manhattan, where he was an Engineering Director.
+Craig Graham Nevill-Manning (né Nevill) is a New Zealand computer scientist who founded Google's first remote engineering centre, located in midtown Manhattan, where he was an Engineering Director.
 He also created Froogle (now Google Shopping), a product search engine.
 He is now Head of Engineering at Sidewalk Labs.

 Academic and professional career

 Nevill-Manning graduated with a BSc in computer science from the University of Canterbury.
 He received his PhD from the University of Waikato where he was a co-creator of the Weka machine learning suite and the Greenstone digital library software.
+His doctoral advisor was Ian Witten.
 In 1994, he invented the sequitur algorithm, which uses data compression to infer the structure of a sequence of symbols.

+Craig was invited to join Google at its formation but declined and then joined a little later on.

 Prior to joining Google in 2001 as a senior research scientist, he was an assistant professor in the Computer Science Department at Rutgers University, and was a post-doctoral fellow in the Biochemistry department at Stanford University.
-His research interests center on using techniques from machine learning, data compression and computational biology to provide more structured search over information.
+His research interests centre on using techniques from machine learning, data compression and computational biology to provide more structured search over information.

 In 2016, Nevill-Manning joined Alphabet, Inc. subsidiary Sidewalk Labs as CTO.